MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 * Windows 10 Pro, Windows 10 Enterprise, Windows 11 Pro, Windows 11 Enterprise, Windows Server 2016, Windows Server 2019 or Windows Server 2022

-*	Power Automate for desktop should be installed in the user’s physical machine.
+*	Power Automate for desktop should be installed on the user’s physical machine.

-*	Power Automate agent for virtual desktops should be installed in the Citrix/RDP virtual desktop.
+*	Power Automate agent for virtual desktops should be installed on the Citrix/RDP virtual desktop.

 *	Power Automate agent for virtual desktops should be up and running.